 Yard waste includes grass clippings, leaves, and brush (i.e., branches and twigs smaller than 4-feet in length) generated during general yard maintenance.
 Yard waste does not include materials generated during tree removal, land clearing, or home renovation projects.

 - Manage it onsite: Leave grass clippings on your lawn by grasscycling, and/or backyard composting yard waste along with other organics, such as food waste, to enrich your soil and promote healthy plants.

-- Set it out for curbside collection*: If you are a county customer, place leaves, grass, or brush in a separate reusable container lawn bag.
-Brush and sticks less than 4-feet in length, and weighing less than 40-lbs can be tied in bundles.
+- Set it out for curbside collection*: If you are a county customer, visit Curbside Yard Waste for set out instructions.
 If a private hauler collects your trash, please follow their instructions for the curbside collection of yard waste.

 Exceptions to Managing Yard Waste

-Large amounts of yard waste & brush: If you are a county customer, please see Trash and Collection Guidelines for Sanitary Districts.
+Large amounts of yard waste & brush: If you are a county customer, please see Curbside Yard Waste.
 If a private hauler collects your trash, please contact them or a bulk/junk removal company for collection services.

 Townhome Communities: Some townhome communities that do not generate a large amount of yard waste may be exempted from county collection requirements by seeking approval of an "alternative yard waste recycling system."
 For more information about how to qualify, please call our office at 703-324-5230, TTY 711.